Commenced 8-14-06 by Ken Wear

 Seismologist: maintain magma energy mining

-Beyond that, there is need for lists of animal and plant life, notably for food and leisure.
+Beyond that, there is need for lists of animal and plant life, notably for food, aesthetics

 And there must be equipments for the various needs such as food service, sanitation,